-Providing students with hands-on experience and training to be better leaders, both on- and off-campus
+Providing students with hands-on experience and training to be better leaders, on- and off-campus.

-The Emerging Leaders Institute, held in the spring semester, is an excellent learning experience for USD students who are eager to learn about leadership skills and plan to hold leadership positions in student organizations, OR who are interested in becoming more involved in campus and community activities.
-Designed to provide opportunities for personal growth and leadership skill development, the institute includes a full agenda of small group activities, large group activities, and interactive learning activities.
+The Emerging Leaders Institute (ELI), held in the spring semester, is an excellent learning experience for USD students who are eager to learn about leadership skills and plan to hold leadership positions in student organizations, or who are interested in becoming more involved in campus and community activities.
+Designed to provide opportunities for personal growth and leadership skill development, the institute includes a full agenda of small group activities, large group activities and interactive learning activities.
 The program is also designed to motivate our student leaders to initiate change in their community while creating a spirit of camaraderie and teamwork among our emerging leaders.

-At the University of South Dakota we have many opportunities for students to lead.
-Students can be part of any of our 100+ student organizations and even start their own if the existing organizations don't meet their needs!
+We have many opportunities for students to lead.
+Students can join any of our more than 170 student organizations and even start their own if the existing organizations don't meet their needs.
 Organizations on our campus provide students with opportunities to learn about teamwork and personal development.
-We are committed to helping students achieve their personal goals, and getting involved is just one of the ways to do it!
+We are committed to helping students achieve their personal goals, and getting involved is just one of the ways to do it.